rsaarelm/idm/README.md

 implement your own application-specific methods for the type, which will be easier if you own the type.

+For another example of an outline structure with data mixed in, see the minimal [blog engine](./examples/blog.rs) and corresponding [content file](./examples/blog.idm) in examples.

 ## Accepted shapes

 | Type             | Vertical value           | Horizontal value |